pedrottimark/whimper/README.md

 ### Interact

-If you don’t have time to write tests for the rest of the patterns, or if components render simple views of data, then you might just test rendering and that  interface **events** cause correct **actions**.
+If components render simple views of data, or if you don’t have time to apply other patterns, you might test only:

+* rendering
+* interaction, that  interface **events** cause correct **actions**

 `jest.fn()` returns a mock function,  also known as a spy, to assert behavior of calling code,  not just output.